AnnaHollandSmith/CV/README.md

 ## :book: <a name="skills">Skills</a>
 ------
 #### Fast Learner and Language Agnostic Developer
-The ability to take a pragmatic and considered approach to problem-solving has enabled me to adopt and utilise new skills and concepts quickly and efficiently throughout my career.
+_The ability to take a pragmatic and considered approach to problem-solving has enabled me to adopt and utilise new skills and concepts quickly and efficiently throughout my career.
 As a lawyer, I was often required to work flexibly and adapt quickly whilst maintaining high standards.
-These skills became even more apparent whilst at Makers Academy.
-For the Makers Academy final project, I committed to and completed a hybrid-mobile application that was built using Cordova and Node.js.
+These skills became even more apparent whilst at Makers Academy:_

+ - For the Makers Academy final project, I committed to and completed a hybrid-mobile application that was built using Cordova and Node.js.
 We also built our own Rails Server API for the back-end.
 This was beyond the scope of the course as we had only had two weeks dedicated to learning vanilla JavaScript prior to the project.
   -  The group presentation for the project can be viewed [here](https://vimeo.com/177900577)

-I have further demonstrated my ability to acquire new skills and knowledge throughout my time at the BBC.
+- I have further demonstrated my ability to acquire new skills and knowledge throughout my time at the BBC.
 I started my journey into developing with **Ruby**, **Ruby on rails**, **relational databases**, **OOP** and **MVC** style but was required to learn JavaScript to complete the application process with the BBC.
 Following a successful application I was placed in a team working primarily in **Scala**.
 During my time with the Connections team, we have now transitioned across to using **TypeScript** for any new services we build.
 As a result, I consider myself to be language agnostic, with the ability and the willingness to pick up new languages and technologies.

 #### Commitment
-I remain committed to various causes addressing important social issues:
+_I remain committed to various causes addressing important social issues:_
 - I am a member of [WHFNP](http://www.womenhackfornonprofits.com/) (Women Hack for Non-Profits).
 - I am a volunteer with [Code 4000](http://www.techcityuk.com/blog/2016/11/teaching-programming-prisoners/), a unique programme providing a coding education to selected inmates within prisons throughout the UK in a model designed to reflect that of [The Last Mile](https://thelastmile.org/).
 - I am the organiser behind the Manchester chapter of [CodeYourFuture](https://codeyourfuture.io/), a coding school for refugees and asylum seekers.
 - I am one of the organisers of [Codebar Manchester](https://codebar.io/).
 Codebar helps to [address technology’s diversity challenges through workshops, coaching, tutorials and events](https://medium.com/the-codelog/rebooting-codebar-in-manchester-35cd49cac41d).

 #### Teaching and Mentorship
- I love helping others to understand new concepts and using teaching opportunities to further develop my own knowledge:
+ _I love helping others to understand new concepts and using teaching opportunities to further develop my own knowledge:_
  - I am a volunteer tutor at [Code First Girls](http://www.codefirstgirls.org.uk/) Manchester.
  - I have previously volunteered as a coach at [Rails Girls](http://railsgirls.com/) and [DjangoGirls](https://djangogirls.org/).
  - I regularly mentor at youth hackathons and coding camps organised by [Hive Learning Network](http://www.hivelearning.net/).